Thomas-De-Praetere/CrystalMod/README.md

 So the main goal of this planet is to spend your energy.

 Spending energy can be done in 2 ways: allowing enemies to seep from the power grids or using it to create quality items.

-## Quality
-The main unlock of this planet is a machine that can create guaranteed quality items according to the quality distribution in exchange for tons of energy.
-A 1000 items become 90 uncommon, 9 rare and 1 epic.
-The buildings that are created will also require crystals of a certain quality to be able to be created.

 ## Enemies
 Enemies spawn resources that can be mined when killed.